|It is here, where the Master paints America's Heartland with brilliant & vibrant colors

 attractions.
 Alton Marina (adjacent to Riverfront Park) and the St. Louis Yacht Club afford easy accessibility for cruising this city along the mighty

-St. Louis’ famed riverfront complex, Laclede’s Landing, is housed in century-old buildings and cobblestone streets dating back to the early days
+St. Louis’ famed riverfront complex, Laclede’s Landing, is housed in century-old buildings and cobblestone streets dating back to the early days of

-list includes a trip to the Museum of Westward Expansion and a stroll down the St. Louis Riverfront Trail.
+includes a trip to the Museum of Westward Expansion and a stroll down the St. Louis Riverfront Trail.
 One of season’s biggest events, the Big

 Muddy Blues Festival, takes place Labor Day Weekend and features legendary at Laclede’s Landing.